rust-lang/book/nostarch/chapter14.md

 * Install binaries from *https://crates.io/*
 * Extend Cargo using custom commands

-Cargo can do even more than what we cover in this chapter, so for a full explanation of all its features, see its documentation at *https://doc.rust-lang.org/cargo/*.
+Cargo can do even more than the functionality we cover in this chapter, so for a full explanation of all its features, see its documentation at *https://doc.rust-lang.org/cargo/*.

 ## Customizing Builds with Release Profiles